 Antananarivo sprawls over these rolling central highlands surrounded by fields of rice paddies.
 It’s a city with unique architecture, romantic charm and bustling streets.
 Indeed Tana must have been a beautiful city at one time.
 But today the city is quite often a shock to many first time visitors.
 With throngs of people, buildings in a state of decay, street urchins and hectic traffic in a warren of streets.
 Everywhere the narrow cobblestone streets are packed with houses.
-And steep stone staircases link one street to another.
+With steep stone staircases linking one street to another.